 In the spring of 2016, the USGS installed 18 monitoring wells and 14 multilevel samplers (MLSs) at 14 locations to monitor water levels and groundwater quality beneath the Maravista neighborhood, which is on a peninsula on the eastern side of the saltwater pond.
 Cores were collected during drilling to characterize the subsurface sediment.
 The wells were installed over an area containing about 225 homes along seven streets that cross the width of the peninsula.

-Water-quality samples were collected from MLS sampling ports at all 14 sites and one background site during five sampling rounds in June 2016, April 2017, April 2018, June 2019, and September 2020.
-More frequent sampling at two MLSs (MA-FSW 760-M01 and MA-FSW 767-M01) was done during 16 sampling events to assess temporal trends in water quality.
+Water-quality samples are collected annually from MLS sampling ports at all 14 sites and one background site.
+More frequent sampling at two MLSs (MA-FSW 760-M01 and MA-FSW 767-M01) to assess temporal trends in water quality occurs multiple times per year.
 The water samples are analyzed for concentrations of nutrients (nitrate plus nitrite, ammonium, nitrite, and phosphorus), major ions, boron, and chloride.
 Parameters measured in the field include specific conductance, dissolved oxygen, pH, alkalinity, and temperature.

 Below are data associated with this project.